kevinmartintech/sp_Develop/docs/findings/ConfigurationIssues.md

 Remember to remove the `NOLOCK` hints.

 - See [Using NOLOCK (READ UNCOMMITTED)](sql-code-conventions#15)
-- See [Implementing Snapshot or Read Committed Snapshot Isolation in SQL Server: A Guide](https://www.brentozar.com/archive/2013/01/implementing-snapshot-or-read-committed-snapshot-isolation-in-sql-server-a-guide/) by Brent Ozar
+- See [Implementing Snapshot or Read Committed Snapshot Isolation in SQL Server: A Guide 🗗](https://www.brentozar.com/archive/2013/01/implementing-snapshot-or-read-committed-snapshot-isolation-in-sql-server-a-guide/){:target="_blank" rel="noopener"} by Brent Ozar
-- See [Snapshot Isolation in SQL Server](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server) by Microsoft Learn article
+- See [Snapshot Isolation in SQL Server 🗗](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server){:target="_blank" rel="noopener"} by Microsoft

 [Back to top](#top)